New to therapy or ready for a fresh start? Finding the right fit can make all the difference.

 During our first contact, we’ll have a relaxed chat (or email exchange) about what you’re seeking support with.
 It’s also a chance to get to know each other, ask questions and decide whether you’d like to book your first session.
 Just be yourself - we’ll take it from there.

-2. Your First Session
+2. First Session

 3. Regular Sessions

-Sessions can be held in person in Byron Bay Industrial Estate or online.
+Sessions can be held in person in Byron Bay Industrial or online.
 Most clients start with weekly or fortnightly appointments, with the option to space them out over time.
 You’ll receive optional between-session practices to help integrate tools and learnings.

-4. Therapy Wrap-Up
+4. Wrap-Up

 FAQs